 Once you stop learning you start dying

-Following on naturally from the previous step it is important that learning is implemented and success is built on.
+Following on naturally from the previous step it is important that learning is implemented and success built on.
 This is particularly the case if employees have provided feedback.
-If they see no action being taken as a result then the credibility of your wellbeing plan will be diminished.
+If they see no action being taken as a result, then the credibility of your wellbeing plan will be diminished.

-Improveon helps you, your team and your organisation transform performance through wellbeing focused consulting, coaching and training.
+Improveon helps you, your team and your organisation transform performance through wellbeing focused consulting, coaching and speaking.
 Services include: